The profession of guide-lecturer

 Heritage enhancement

-Actor of cultural tourism, the lecturer-guide welcomes and accompanies tourists, individually or in groups, French or foreign, for the visit of an exhibition in a museum, the discovery of a site, even of a region.
+Actor of cultural tourism, the tour guide-lecturer welcomes and accompanies tourists, individually or in groups, French or foreign, for the visit of an exhibition in a museum, the discovery of a site, even of a region.
 His comments, of quality and variety, bring a real plus to the visit.
 His performance can last an hour or several days if he accompanies a group on an excursion.
 He can also give lectures.

 Extensive general culture

-In order to make a visit attractive and to bring more than an audio-guide, the lecturer-guide captivates his audience with his extensive knowledge of history, art history, architecture, geography...
+In order to make a visit attractive and to bring more than an audio-guide, the tour guide-lecturer captivates his audience with his extensive knowledge of history, art history, architecture, geography...
 He does in-depth research , especially if it offers a conference or if it is aimed at a specific audience.
 He has a sense of pedagogy to pass on his knowledge to all of his audience.

 Access to the profession

-Since 2012, the term guide-lecturer has combined the terms guide-interpreter (national or regional), lecturer for towns and countries of art and history, national lecturer.
+Since 2012, the term tour guide-lecturer has combined the terms guide-interpreter (national or regional), lecturer for towns and countries of art and history, national lecturer.
 We also sometimes speak of tourist guide, cultural guide or tour guide.
 Nevertheless, there is a difference between these professions: there is no specific diploma to be a guide, and a guide does not have the right to carry out guided tours in a museum or a monument during the trip that he comes with.